Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 ## Start at Home

-Love starts at home with Myself, My Family, My People.
+Love starts at home with Myself, My Family, and My People.
 If I cannot love myself I can never truly love anyone else.
-As I experience the love of God personally I am able to improve in love for my family.
+As I experience the love of God personally I am able to grow in my love for family.

 Within every family are some people that are hard to love.
 This is where we learn about unconditional love and forgiveness.
 These lessons teach us valuable truths about God's love.
 As we give love to others we are also able to receive love for ourselves.

-As I understand love I begin to embrace others that I know well.
-These relationships add more opportunity to share God's love with others.
+As I grow in love I begin to embrace others that I know well.
+These relationships add more opportunities to share God's love with others.
 Small selfless acts of kindness and forgiveness help teach us how to love better.

 Say "YES” to God.
 It always leads to more of everything good.
-Saying "NO” to self, is actually less painful than it first appears.
+Saying "NO” to myself is actually less painful than it first appears.
 Learning to love is not a glorious or heroic endeavor.
 Instead, it is a simple act of humility.
 Start small, start now.